-Trees help cool our homes by providing shade during summer months and acts as a windbreak during winter which reduces heating and air conditioning costs.
+Trees help cool our homes by providing shade during summer months and act as a windbreak during winter which reduces heating and air conditioning costs.

 4. Save Water

 Tree leaves and bark store water.
 Some of the water goes into the soil and can be released into the atmosphere via transpiration.
-The opposite to a forest is a desert.
-In a desert environment, there is little rain and nowhere for water to be stored.
-Trees use water to for their metabolic processes and as a part of that release it into the atmosphere.
-Vapor then condenses and creates rain clouds and the cycle continues.
+The opposite of a forest is a desert.
+In a desert environment, there is little rain and nowhere for the water to be stored.
+Trees use water for their metabolic processes and as a part of that release it into the atmosphere.
+The vapor then condenses and creates rain clouds and the cycle continues.